Published by Christina Riley. Last Updated on November 22, 2023.

 Note: this is the only brewery on site serving food, so stay tuned for more below!

 Starting in the Rocky Mount Mills incubator, HopFly Brewing Company has expanded to a 1700-square-foot taproom and brewhouse.
 The beer is delicious, and we definitely recommend grabbing one of their hazy IPAs.

 Take your brew out to the bier garten and enjoy!

 Koi Pond Brewing Company opened in 2016 as Rocky Mount’s first craft brewery.
 Their family-friendly taproom resides inside a historic mill house.

-The brewery uses unique flavors and local produce for their specialty beers.
+The brewery uses unique flavors and local produce for its specialty beers.
 Slug down the Longstreet American Pale Ale or savor the Rise Sun Mocha Java Stout while you’re there.

-You’ll find more mainstay beers here with a couple of new releases.
+You’ll find more mainstay beers here, with several new releases.
 Make sure to check out the super cool can art inside, too!